Computers & Tech

 I was a gifted kid in elementary school, reading higher level books earlier than most kids my age.
 I still have many of the books that I enjoyed as a wee lad, but that enjoyment didn't last forever.
 Going through more advanced levels of school damaged my love for reading, I despised the long sections that I was assigned in advanced placement classes and sometimes just wouldn't do the assigned reading at all.
 Things didn't get much better in college, I failed out of honors English and didn't come back to it in any serious way.

-After some time away, I've managed to reconnect with my love for books, though sometimes it can be difficult to motivate myself to carve out some time for reading.
-Discovering audiobooks and e-readers has enhanced my ability to enjoy longform text, I'm hoping to purchase an e-ink reader soon as an excuse to get back into reading more often while giving my eyes a break from more conventional electronic screens.
+After some time away, I've managed to reconnect with my love for books, though sometimes it can be difficult to motivate myself to carve out time for reading.
+Discovering audiobooks and e-readers has enhanced my ability to enjoy longform text.
+I'm hoping to purchase an e-ink reader soon as an excuse to get back into reading more often while giving my eyes a break from more conventional electronic screens.
 It helps to be able to seek out knowledge on my own terms rather than do it because it was a requirement to get to an entirely unrelated place.
 I hope that as I get older, I can still maintain some of my youthful curiosity and thirst for knowledge that has guided me over the years.

 Here's an incomplete list of some of my favorite books and my upcoming reading list: